elite-se/plantestic-team-3/README.md

 * parameters can be passed into sequence diagrams using external `.toml` config files and templating

 ## Extension Features
+The extensions focus on preprocessing sequence diagrams to semi-automate writing such diagrams:

 * Restructure sequence diagrams to inspect only interactions of a specific actor.
-This enables users to have fewer, more granular sequence diagrams and automatically generate specific sequence diagrams that test only the interactions of one actor.
+* Support for transformation of asynchronous POST requests sent to an actor into timed GET Requests, that test the actor, who receives the asnyc POST.
 * Annotate requests to be delayed during the testcase execution.
-This enables the user to test a endpoint
+This enables the user to let time pass during a test's execution to allow for asynchronous events to occur
+* Automatically complete Request Parameters on Requests in Sequence Diagrams based on Swagger definition files.
+* Postcondition evaluation for HTTP Responses.
+You can check values of a response to let tests fail when incorrect values occur during test runtime.
+* A web-based GUI to enable a smooth preprocessing workflow that doesn't require the user to work with new files after each preprocessing step.

 ## Installation
 1. Install Java SE Development Kit 8 or higher.